stefanodotta/taxonomy-related-posts/readme.txt

 == Description ==

 A widget that simply gives you related posts by taxonomy.
-Based on danielauener SSimply Related Posts plugin. https://github.com/danielauener/wp-simply-related-posts
+Based on danielauener Simply Related Posts plugin. https://github.com/danielauener/wp-simply-related-posts

 **Widget settings**